melyouz/atalaya/README.md

 # Atalaya
-Atalaya provides self-hosted errors monitoring that helps discover and review exceptions thrown by other applications.
+Atalaya provides self-hosted errors monitoring that aims to ease discovery and review of exceptions thrown by other applications.